 Dungloe is located approx 50 kilometers north of Donegal and is the main administrative and retail center in Western County Donegal.
 There are a few pubs, banks and restaurants around the main street, a nice and short river walk and some hotels and hostels.
 In fact, that is pretty much it.
 No too big but perfect as a starting point to explore this region.
 Both directions are possible, going to the North or going to the South to discover all the amazing things Ireland has to offer.

 I stayed in the River House hostel, which I can highly recommend.
 All of the staff is super friendly, helpful and knowledgeable when it comes to suggestions of things to visit and do.
-The most recommended pubs where the Stepping Stone and the Bayview Bar and especially, on Fridays is live music almost everywhere.
-Awesome if your room is right around the corner 🙂
+The most recommended pubs where the Stepping Stone and the Bayview Bar and especially, on Fridays is live music almost everywhere, which is pretty cool if your room is right around the corner. 🙂

 Cannot help yourself and want to stay at the River House Hostel?
 No worries you can book your stay here!